 Introduction

-Following on from Statistics I, this second course focuses on teaching students a selection of multivariate techniques.
-The univariate techniques with which Statistics I concluded will be extended to include bivariate comparisons, allowing students to make real world statements based on their understanding of sample statistics.
-Building on from bivariate analysis, students will subsequently learn how to build, interpret, and assess more complicate multivariate models.
+The main purpose of the Statistic II is to ensure that students are confident applying the steps in regression modelling process.
+This course introduces regression modelling, including data exploration, correlation, regression with a single predictor variable, multiple explanatory variables, confounding factors, model interactions, model checking, model fitting, hands-on examples, explore a model created using R (code will be supplied), and interpretate results.

-The course covers the use of multiple linear regression, and basic extentions such as logistic regression and models for ordinal and count data.
-In addition, students will become fluent in joining and manipulating datasets as well as prensiples of reprodusable research, allowing them to more effectively communicate the message in their research.
+This second course will combine an informal lecture and practical modelling to explain how to apply regression methods to model data in terms of one or multiple variables.
+We will discuss how to approach modelling problems and draw conclusions from correlated variables, including k-means cluster classification and Latent Class Analysis (LCA) for the identification of unobservable groups in the data.
+This course will focus on the application and methods for using regression and will include a practical session followed by how to prepare data for analysis, interpret, evaluate your model, and effectively communicate research findings and results.
+The practical session will require very basic level use of R, but all necessary scripts will be provided to complete your assignments.
+This course will allow to students to apply previous knowledge and branching out their skills in machine learning techniques.

 Throughout the course, students are required to use R for their statistical analysis.
 In terms of research practices, this course builds on Statistics I in maintaining high standards of transparency in research.
-In addition, due to the increasing complexity in the models, the students will be encouraged to passively (viewing) or actively engage with online communities (such as stackexchange and r-bloggers) for support and suggestions for future analyses.
+In addition, due to the increasing complexity in the models, the students will be encouraged to passively (viewing) or actively engage with online communities (such as stack exchange and r-bloggers) for support and suggestions for future analyses.
 Knowledge of flexible knowledge resources regarding statistical analysis and data-visualisation will further the students’ abilities to explore more advanced techniques throughout their careers.

 Learning goals